A-kly/School-Vault/CMPUT 379/Operating Systems Introduction.md

 	1. This is done in interrupt vector
 	2. Do a bunch of condition checks and figure out which one, Jump to code to deal with it (IRS).
 3. Execute the ISR.
+	1. Interrupts can be interrupted
+	2. Interrupts have a priority over other interrupts
-5. Return to interrupted program.
+4. Return to interrupted program.